TliliDorsaf/Deep-Learning-Internship-Project/README.md

 ```
 In the next step I tested the model and after that used it for to create the gesture-based tool to capture and predict hand gesture and perform actions on MRI images depending on the gesture. </br>

-First we needed a video capture and of course we used cv2, python's very own computer vision library also called OpenCV-python. </br>
+First I needed a video capture and of course I used cv2, python's very own computer vision library also called OpenCV-python. </br>

 ```python
 video = cv2.VideoCapture(0)